 In 2019, the new CoV (SARS-COV-2) was identified as the causative agent of human cases of pneumonia by Chinese Authorities.
 Since then, human cases of COVID-19 have been reported by almost all countries around the world and the COVID-19 outbreak has been declared a pandeic by the World Health Organization (WHO) to be a pandemic.

-The current pandemic is being sustained through human to human transmission of SARS-CoV-2.
+The current pandemic is being sustained through human-to-human transmission of SARS-CoV-2.
 Current evidence suggests that SARS-CoV-2 emerged from an animal source.

 The OIE is in contact with its Regional Representations and Sub Regional Representations, OIE Delegates of Member Countries, the OIE Wildlife Working Group, as well as FAO and WHO, to gather and share the latest available information.
 The OIE is closely liaising with its network of experts involved in current investigations on the source of the disease.
 Rumours and unofficial information are also monitored daily.

 The OIE has mobilized several technical working groups (‘ad hoc groups’) to provide scientific advice on research priorities, on-going research, and other implications of COVID-19 for animal health and veterinary public health, including risk assessment, risk management, and risk communication.
-The OIE has also developed high level guidance for veterinary laboratories working with public health services to support testing of human samples for SARS-CoV-2.

 An OIE Incident Coordination System is in place to coordinate these activities.
 The OIE is working with it Wildlife Working Group and other partners to develop a longer term work programme which aims to better understand the dynamics and risks around wildlife trade and consumption, with a view to developing strategies to reduce the risk of future disease spillover events.